-- Never make a cocktail with a bottle of whiskey that cost more than $45.
-This came from a beloved of uncle of mine and has deeply shaped my relationship to alcohol.
+- Never make a cocktail with a bottle of whiskey that cost more than $40.
+This came from a beloved of uncle of mine and has deeply shaped my relationship to whiskey (and alcohol).
 A related goal of mine has been to always know how to make a drink with each of the five primary liquors.

 - Ask the waitress what she would have.
 It’s a great approach to finding house recommendations, and a related pledge of mine is to always try the local street food.

-- Make the experiment smaller.
+- Remember you are a data set of one.
+I try to think of the law of small numbers, and the trap it represents.
+Your experience is just that, a single experience.
+To truly learn, you need to go beyond it.
+Put another way: Make the experiment smaller; test often.
 I try to always remind myself that if we’re trying to learn something, there might be a smaller way to learn a lesson.
 It’s a question of not letting the perfect be the enemy of the good, and constantly shipping product.

 - Never talk about a meeting until you’re outside the building.
 It’s a long story but let me say I’ve learned to be more smart about when and how I share news.

 - There’s no judging in brainstorming.
 This version of “yes and” has been a staple of my approach to collaborative work for as long as I can remember.
 A different way I approached this rule was to say: Always use the white board.
 Forget the hesitation, and develop an idea together in as fast-moving and flexible an environment as possible.